-The EEPROM Data Memory capacity is $32\times8$ bits for this series of devices.
+The EEPROM Data Memory capacity is $32 \times 8$ bits for this series of devices.
 Unlike the Program Memory and RAM Data Memory, the EEPROM Data Memory is not directly mapped and is therefore not directly accessible in the same way as the other types of memory.
-Read and Write operations to the EEPROM are carried out in single byte operations using two address registers and one data register in Bank 0 and a single control register in Bank 1.
+Read and Write operations to the EEPROM are carried out in single byte operations using one address register and one data register and a single control register in Bank 1.